Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Brown measure of elliptic--triangular operators

 Observe that for fixed $\epsilon$ and $\lambda$ by \eqref{eq:kowaria1}--\eqref{eq:kowaria4} the second summand on the right--hand side of \eqref{eq:det} is a constant function in $\B$ and

 where the last equality follows from the comparison of the matrix entries in \eqref{eq:warszawa}.
 It follows that $\ddd \in\B$ is in fact a constant function.
 By comparing the entries of \eqref{eq:warszawa} we see that also $g_{12},g_{21}\in\B$ are constant.
-From the following on, we assume that $\epsilon\in\R$.
-Equation \eqref{eq:inwers} implies that $\ddd\in\R$ as well.
+Equation \eqref{eq:inwers} implies that $\ddd\in\R$.

 The comparison of upper--left corners of \eqref{eq:warszawa} gives us a simple integral equation for the function $g_{11}$ which has a unique solution

 In fact, the case $\alpha=\beta$ may be regarded as a special case of $\alpha\neq \beta$ by taking the limit $\alpha\to\beta$.
 Similarly, we find We also find